V-Sekai/manuals/decisions/20211214-create-an-open-metaverse-by-working-on-v-sekai.md

 ### Minimum Requirements to not Fail Right Away

 > You should consider the following as mere table stakes:
-> High-quality multiplayer support for user creations out of the box
+> High-quality multiplayer support for user #creation out of the box
 > High-performance servers with excellent reliability
 > Powerful, user-friendly, and joyful creation tools